akostrik/CPP_module_42/README.md

 $1234.4321_{float}$ = (316014.6176, 8) = (316015, 8) = ($00000000.00000100.11010010.01101111_{2}$, 8)

 # School Requirements
-You should be able to use each of your headers independently from others.
-Thus, they must include all the dependencies they need.
-However, you must avoid the problem of double inclusion by adding include guards.
+* to use each of your headers independently from others, thus they must include all the dependencies they need
+* to avoid the problem of double inclusion by adding include guards.
-Nothing should be public for no reason.
+* nothing should be public for no reason.
-For every exercise, you have to provide the most complete tests you can.

 07/ex01: тестируют const (!).

-## Forbidden:
+## Are forbidden:
+- external libraries or features from versions other than C++98
-- C++11 (and derived forms) and Boost libraries
+- boost libraries
-- *printf(), *alloc() and free()
+- *printf(), *alloc(), free()
+- namespace
-- the using namespace <ns_name> and friend keywords
+- `friend` keywords
-- The implementation of the function should be done using functions from std::string, no by reading the string character by character
+- reading the string character by character (we should use functions std::string)
 - C file manipulation functions
-- External libraries or features from versions other than C++98
-- Containers (vector/list/map/and so forth)
+- containers (vector/list/map/and so forth)
-- Algorithms (anything that requires to include the <algorithm> header)
+- algorithms (anything that requires to include the <algorithm> header)
-- Any function implementation put in a header file (except for function templates)
+- a function implementation put in a header file (except for function templates)
-- Memory leaks
+- memory leaks

 # Sources
 https://www.cprogramming.com/tutorial/floating_point/understanding_floating_point.html